simonfuture2/ord-litecoin/docs/src/digital-artifacts.md

 The definition of a digital artifact is intended to reflect what NFTs *should* be, sometimes are, and what inscriptions *always* are, by their very nature.

+A digital artifact on the Bitcoin/Litecoin ordinal, or more commonly known as the Bitcoin/Litecoin blockchain, refers to any piece of digital data that is

+recorded and stored on the blockchain.
+The Bitcoin/Litecoin blockchain is a decentralized, distributed ledger that contains a record of all Bitcoin transactions that have ever taken place.

+When a Bitcoin/Litecoin transaction is initiated, it is broadcast to the network of nodes that maintain the blockchain.
+These nodes then validate the transaction and add it to a block

+of transactions that are linked together in chronological order.
+Each block contains a cryptographic hash of the previous block, forming a chain of blocks (hence the name "blockchain").

+Digital artifacts on the Bitcoin/Litecoin blockchain can include transactions, smart contracts, digital signatures, and other types of data.
+These artifacts are recorded and stored permanently on the blockchain, and cannot be modified or deleted once they have been added to the chain.

+In addition to recording financial transactions, the Bitcoin/Litecoin blockchain can also be used to store and verify other types of digital information, such as ownership records, digital identity data,

+and even art and music files.
+The potential uses for the blockchain are vast, and many developers are exploring new ways to leverage this technology to solve a wide range of problems.